tengstrand/lein-polylith/readme.md

 0 failures, 0 errors.
 ```

 You may notice that the *cmd-line* base wasn’t compiled and that its test wasn’t executed.
-The reason is that it hasn’t changed since the last success, which is something that the plugin detects to speed up testing.
+The reason is that it hasn’t changed since the last successful test or build, which is something that the plugin detects to speed up testing.

 The project file *components/user/project.cj* was updated when the *sync* step was executed.
 When we ran the build command for the first time it updated *bases/cmd-line/project.clj*.
 The is because the formatting and/or spacing differs between the project file and the generated file from the [sync](#sync) command.
 This will only happen the first time you run [sync](#sync).